 - Get good links with you music Hub.
 This is crucial.
 Book a meeting with whoever runs an area that you want to develop.

 - Make rehearsals public – make sure staff and students can see what you are doing and hear what you are doing.
-Every morning my school is filled with music!
+Every morning the school is filled with music!
 It is a great start to the day.

 - Build community in the groups.
 Organise trips or socials, order pizza before a concert!
 Make sure that they actually feel a sense of belonging.